GabeSamurai/ParadiseOS/README.md

 The reasons for the change in the transform primitive were two fold.
 First, from what i could understand, each vessel is a entity on it's own, with the name not being a label but the very representation of the vessel identity.
 Such is that such vessel exist by it's own rights, programs and vessels inside it.
+This is what differs it from a directory/file behavior

 ## Proposed New Nomenclature
 Name: FactoryOS